dankamongmen/notcurses/README.md

   // By default, we hide the cursor if possible.
 This flag inhibits use of
   // the civis capability, retaining the cursor. bool retain_cursor;
-  // By default, we handle escape sequences and turn them into special keys.
-  // This is necessary for e.g. arrow keys.
-This can cause notcurses_getc() to
-  // block for a short time when Escape is pressed.
-Disable with this bool. bool pass_through_esc;
   // We typically install a signal handler for SIGINT and SIGQUIT that restores
   // the screen, and then calls the old signal handler.
 Set this to inhibit
   // registration of any signal handlers.